Novels

 In a land where gods walk beside men and witches defy death, war changes everything.
 Scholar and warrior, witch and king, priestess and corpse — all must come together to save their world from the ravages of the coming tempest.

-Read if you like: Mythology, landscapes, postcolonial fantasies, stories about grief, strong narrative voice
+Read if you like: Mythology, landscapes, border wars, stories about grief, strong narrative voice

 Anthologies